nextbill-project/server/README.md

 ## NextBill is great for... ##

-- **Secure data storage** Store your invoices, receipt images and expense reports securely on your server, NAS or desktop computer
+- **Secure Data Storage** Store your invoices, receipt images and expense reports securely on your server, NAS or desktop computer
 - **Anytime Data Access** You can access your data anytime and from anywhere via Android (even offline) and web app
-- **Intelligent input assistants** Automatic completion as well as e-mail reception, image upload and voice input support you during data input
+- **Intelligent Input Assistants** Automatic completion as well as e-mail reception, image upload and voice input support you during data input
 - **Split Invoices** Split bills and create expense reports for your partner, roommate or friend
 - **Billing Workflow** Always keep track of open invoices and the workflow of cost settlements
-- **Define cost limits** Create budgets and be automatically warned when they are exceeded
+- **Define Cost Limits** Create budgets and be automatically warned when they are exceeded
-- **Data analysis** Evaluate your data using a series of charts and key values or look at forecasts
+- **Data Analysis** Evaluate your data using a series of charts and key values or look at forecasts
-- **User administration** Manage users and give them different rights, depending on your needs
+- **User Administration** Manage users and give them different rights, depending on your needs
+- **Automatic Receipt Recognition** Invoices can be filled out automatically via image, voice and e-mail recognition (external service with costs, see FAQ)

 ## Installation
 The Java architecture allows NextBill to be installed on almost any system.